Edgemoor

 to develop consensus and have circulated it to every single resident, property

-owner, and business within Fairhaven district There would be a series of meetings in coming months as the
+district There would be a series of meetings in coming months as the process

-process moved forward.
-They have created a remarkably welcoming and inclusive
+moved forward.
+They have created a remarkably welcoming and inclusive process,

-existing within the confines of the neighborhood itself.
+within the confines of the neighborhood itself.

 Residents within all neighborhoods